 Discovering and Protecting Sensitive Data Using Existing Classifications and Metadata

-If you are already heavily invested in a Data Discovery and Classification solution, NC Protect can leverage existing classifications, metadata and Microsoft Purview Information Protection sensitivity labels to add additional security controls to the data.
-NC Protect specializes in protecting sensitive data and can apply a variety of mechanisms to do so on top of your existing or NC Protect applied classifications.
+Suppose you are already heavily invested in a Data Discovery and Classification solution.
+In that case, NC Protect can leverage existing classifications, metadata and Microsoft Purview Information Protection sensitivity labels to add additional access and security controls to the data.
+NC Protect specializes in protecting sensitive data and can apply a variety of mechanisms to do so on top of your existing or NC Protect-applied classifications.

 1. Protecting Sensitive Data through Obfuscation

-NC Protect can obfuscate or hide files that are sensitive.
-Unauthorized users won’t be able to see that those files exist, even if those same users have full access to the Folder, Site Collection or Team the data resides in.
+NC Protect can obfuscate or hide sensitive files.
+Unauthorized users won’t be able to see that those files exist, even if those same users have full access to the Folder or Site Collection where the data resides.

-For example, it can prevent the classic mistake of saving a sensitive file to the public directory or the ‘Companywide’ Teams Chat.
-Take for instance an HR file.
-NC Protect can apply simple rules to prevent anyone who isn’t part of the HR department and/or who doesn’t have Manager or Director in their title from seeing that file even if it is accidentally placed in a public folder.
+For example, it can prevent the classic mistake of saving a sensitive file to a public directory, such as an HR file.
+NC Protect can apply simple rules to prevent anyone who isn’t part of the HR department and/or who doesn’t have ‘Manager’ or ‘Director’ in their title from seeing that particular file, even if it is accidentally placed in a public folder.

 This is also a useful capability for controlling Guest Access.
-NC Protect can enforce rules to prevent Guest users from being able to see or interact with any type of sensitive data in your environment, a key concern for many companies when enabling Guest Access.
+NC Protect can enforce rules to prevent Guest users from being able to see or interact with any type of sensitive data in your environment.
+This is a key concern for many companies when enabling Guest Access.

 2. Redacting Sensitive Data

-It can perform redaction while the data is in motion, so it’s not actually altering the source document in anyway.
+It can perform redaction while the data is in motion, so it’s not altering the source document in any way.
 It is only redacting the version that the end user can view.
-In this way it can keep the sensitive pieces of information out of the hands of people that shouldn’t see it, while still allowing users that need access to see it to perform their job.
-This enables the secure collaboration of useful data between departments without needing to create sperate documents or repositories.
+In this way, it can keep sensitive pieces of information out of the hands of people who shouldn’t see it while still allowing users who need access to see it to perform their job.
+This enables the secure collaboration of useful data between departments without creating separate documents or repositories.

 3. Dynamic Security Watermarks

-In addition to obfuscating files and redacting data, NC Protect can add dynamic security watermarks that contain any variables such as the user’s name and the date, along with any other relevant data to make screen grabbing of sensitive data more challenging.
-This makes it much less likely that authorized users will leak sensitive data such as company salaries when their username and id is splashed across a document.
+In addition to obfuscating files and redacting data, NC Protect can add dynamic security watermarks that contain any variables, such as the user’s name and the date, along with any other relevant data to make screen grabbing of sensitive data more challenging.
+This makes it much less likely that authorized users will leak sensitive data, such as company salaries, when their username and ID are splashed across a document.

 NC Protect’s data protection capabilities are far more flexible than just applying encryption to sensitive files.
-Encryption provides a lot of additional security to documents; however, it can produce a lot of overhead.
-Many organizations want to take the additional step of encrypting sensitive documents, but don’t want to deal with the hassle of encrypting all of their documents when they don’t need to.
-With NC Protect only apply encryption if truly needed, not as a catchall for protecting sensitive data.
+Encryption provides a lot of additional security to documents but can produce a lot of overhead.
+Many organizations want to take the extra step of encrypting sensitive documents but don’t want to deal with the hassle of encrypting all of their documents when they don’t need to.
+With NC Protect, only apply encryption if truly needed, not as a catchall for protecting sensitive data.

 4. Discovering Sensitive Data

-All this extra protection is great, but what if you don’t even know where your sensitive files are?
-NC Protect has its own Data Classification Engine along with 200 out-of-the-box (OOTB) Rule sets for Accessibility, General Privacy, Financial Information, HIPAA data, CUI and more.
+All this extra protection is excellent, but what if you don’t even know where your sensitive files are?
+NC Protect has its own Data Classification Engine and 200 out-of-the-box (OOTB) Rule sets for Accessibility, General Privacy, Financial Information, HIPAA data, CUI and more.

-NC Protect’s OOTB rule sets are user configurable to allow you to reduce not only the number of ‘false positives’ that you receive, but also the number of ‘false negatives’.
+NC Protect’s OOTB rule sets are configurable to allow you to reduce the number of ‘false positives’ you receive and the number of ‘false negatives.’
 For those not familiar with those terms, a false positive is a file that has been marked as sensitive that isn’t.
 A false negative is a file that is not tagged as sensitive, even though it is.

 False positives can create a lot of additional overhead for managing files that aren’t actually sensitive (especially if you’re using a tool that is moving sensitive files to a quarantine folder).
 False negatives create overhead and risk potential as they can result in the loss of intellectual property, lack of confidence in the organization or even significant fines in the cases of HIPAA, PCI or GDPR failures.